-575.763 Nanotechnology and the Environment: Applications and Implications \\\\
+575.763 Nanotechnology and the Environment: Applications and Implications

-This course explores the positives and negatives of nanotechnology: the benefits of its use in commercial and environmental applications, and consideration of nanoparticles as emerging environmental contaminants.
+This course explores the positives and negatives of nanotechnology: the benefits to use in commercial and environmental applications, as well as considering nanoparticles as an emerging environmental contaminant.
 The course will analyze nanotechnology through an interdisciplinary outlook for a life-cycle analysis.
 This analysis will begin with synthesis, manufacturing, unintentional releases, and disposal.
 We will consider ecological consequences and public health implications of the use of nanotechnology.
 Students will learn the science behind nanotechnology and how nanoparticle characteristics impact transport in the environment, including human exposure assessment, and a discussion of current measurement tools.
 Policies regulating nanotechnology and risk assessment will be addressed.

-Instructor: Chalew
+Instructor(s): Chalew